JellyWX/jellyfin-betterplaylists/README.md

 The plugin will perform song name matches case insensitively, and also removes all apostrophes during comparison (as often outputs contain inconsistent use of the different unicode apostrophes).

-## With thanks

-* Used ankenyr's https://github.com/ankenyr/jellyfin-smartplaylist-plugin as a base.
-* Used jesseward's https://github.com/jesseward/jellyfin-plugin-lastfm for Last.FM API.